AnnaMhairi/Work/README.md

   * Mavenlink product support:

     - Implemented a fix to prevent 'read-only' users from replying to a post email.
+This fix added a forgotten permission check to a conditional in our mailer.

     ![Support 1](/../Support-1.png)